AndrewBWT/abc_test/docs/user_written_docs/test_assertions.md

 }
 ```

+`abc_test` contains a set of macros that create assertions. `abc_test` is designed so that, in most cases, it is only these macros which the user will require when working with assertions.
+This document contains the documentation for these macros.

 # Static Assertions
-Static assertions are the simplest assertions in `abc_test`.
-Unlike all other assertions in `abc_test`, they process no user-defined data; instead they only pass, fail or fail and terminate the test.

-Below we show an overview of the three basic static assertion macros.
+Static assertions are the simplest assertion type in `abc_test`.
+As stated previously, their pass status is encoded at compile time.
+Unlike all other assertion types, they cannot be assigned a user-defined test condition.
+Three basic static assertions are included with `abc_test`; one which always passes, and two which always fail.
+Of the two failing static assertions, one is check-based and one is termination-based.
+Below we show an overview of the macros used to create these static assertions:

 | Macro | Check-based or Termination-based? | Description |
 |--|--|--|